 6If the Trust does not list its common shares on an exchange within six months of the initial closing date, the Trust intends to conduct quarterly tender offers in the sole discretion of the Board of Trustees.
 The Trust, however, is not obligated to conduct such tender offers and there may be periods during which no tender offer is made.
 If a tender offer is not made, Common Shareholders may not be able to sell their Common Shares as it is unlikely that a secondary market for Common Shares will develop prior to a listing.

-Octagon serves as the Trust's sub-adviser and is responsible for portfolio management.
-Octagon is a leading institutional credit investor with $19.7 billion of assets under management as of 6/30/18 and a more than 24-year track record of managing institutional client
+Octagon serves as the Trust’s sub-adviser and is responsible for portfolio management.
+Octagon is a leading institutional credit investor with of assets under management as of and a more than 25-year track record of managing institutional client credit portfolios.

 XAI is the innovator of distinctive, demand-driven alternative investments.
 XAI is a pioneering firm that has created a better way to bring institutional alternatives to financial advisors and their clients.
 We’re not innovating simply to be different; we’re innovating to be better.
 We are committed to building better products to give you better outcomes.

 The information herein and in the preliminary prospectus and investor brochure is not complete and may be amended or changed.
 A registration statement relating to these securities has been filed with the Securities and Exchange Commission, but is not yet effective.
 The securities may not be sold until the registration statement is effective.
 This information is not an offer to sell these securities and is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
 This is not an offering, which can only be made by a final prospectus.